JosephLai241/URS/README.md

-# Universal Reddit Scraper
+# Universal Reddit Scraper 3.0

-## URS 3.0 (beta) is done!
-This Readme will be updated with a new walkthrough for all the new features soon.

 ## **12/28/19: Comments scraping functionality currently has some issues.
-Redditor scraping is ready to go.**
+Redditor scraping and exporting to JSON are ready to go.**

 This is a universal Reddit scraper that can scrape Subreddits, Redditors, and comments on posts.